pavan-srikar/Cookie_StealerX/README.md

-add this extension in your target browser you will get cookies csv sent to your telegram
+-add this extension in your target browser
+-you will get cookies csv sent to your telegram

 ![the Bot](./images/image1.png)
 *Running the bot*